 5. Install a silent patching tool

 Have you ever receive a phone call from your mom asking why Adobe or Java is asking her if she wants an update and what she should do about it?
 Well, there’s a way to prevent this type of calls from happening (we can’t say the same about other questions though 🙂 ).
-You need a tool that can patch the software on your parents’ computer silently, without asking for permission or filling the desktop with popups on start.
+You need a tool that can patch the software silently on your parents’ computer, without asking for permission or filling the desktop with popups on start.

 Remember that antivirus is a reactive solution when it comes to dealing with cyber attacks, but that’s just not enough to ensure protection.
 You’ll also need a tool that works silently to scan and filter outgoing and incoming Internet traffic.
 And you should also keep updated about new Internet scams and pass on the information to your mom and dad as well.
-You parents’ financial security will be ensured and you will be more at ease knowing that they can browse the web safely.
+Your parents’ financial security will be ensured and you will be more at ease knowing that they can browse the web safely.

 Have your parents ever been hacked?
 What have you done so far to help them get protected against cyber attacks?